the-jenkins-x-files/scully/README.md

 ### E2E Tests

-- `npm e2e`
+- `npm run e2e`

 **Env variables**:

-When your running `npm e2e`, you can add an env variables
+When your running `npm run e2e`, you can add an env variables

 - `UI` (string): url of the scully instance.
 Default: `http://127.0.0.1:3000`